Discovering the fundamental mechanisms of brain function

 In collaborations with clinicians and commercial partners, new discoveries are used as the basis to develop new therapeutic approaches to ameliorate the effects of brain diseases such as dementia, schizophrenia, motor neuron disease (MND), and anxiety and depression.

 To focus on important areas, QBI has established several Institute Centres:

-- The Science of Learning Centre (SoLC) was established in 2010, with the objectives being to identify research and understand effective teaching and learning practices in the light of current knowledge about basic learning processes and factors that influence successful human learning.
+• The Science of Learning Research Centre (SLRC) was established in 2010, with the objectives being to identify research and understand effective teaching and learning practices in the light of current knowledge about basic learning processes and factors that influence successful human learning.

 • The Clem Jones Centre for Ageing Dementia Research (CJCADR) was established in 2012 and is focused entirely on research into the prevention and treatment of dementia.